Language Information

 QUESTION: What does the Arabic, Hebrew, or Turkish placement test look like?

-The online Arabic, Hebrew, or Turkish placement test contain listening, reading, and writing sections to evaluate your overall proficiency in the language.
+The online Arabic, Hebrew, or Turkish placement tests contain listening, reading, and writing sections to evaluate your overall proficiency in the language.
 In some cases, the questionnaire and the online portion of the placement test is enough to place you into the correct class.
-However, at times, we ask you to take a follow-up oral test (a brief interview in the foreign language) to verify the online test results.
+However, at times, we ask you to take a follow-up oral test (a brief interview) to verify the online test results.
 You will be notified over email whether you need to take an oral follow-up test.

 QUESTION: How do I prepare for the Arabic, Hebrew, or Turkish placement test?